tristan-white/TT/README.md

 TinyTyper aims to help by living off the land, leveraging [whatever is available](https://gtfobins.github.io/#+file%20write) to write files to the target device.

 ## Usage
+TinyTyper outputs scripts that when run.
+By default, it outputs bash scripts to stdout, but the type of script and destination file can be configured.

+To see the top level help menu, use the `--help` flag before the COMMAND.
+To see a COMMAND's help menu, place `--help` after the COMMAND.

+Example:
 ```
+$ python3 tt.py --help
 Usage: tt.py [OPTIONS] COMMAND [ARGS]...

   TinyTyper is a tool that utilizes various techniques to write  files to